 How My Dog Taught Me An Important Lesson About Not Judging a Book by Its Cover

-Three years ago today my husband and I decided to get a second dog.
+Four years ago this month (December 10th to be exact), my husband and I decided to get a second dog.
 I guess we figured "hey we have a mortgage now, let's add another financial responsibility!"
 We decided to start at It Takes a Village in Evansville, and we didn't end up having to go anywhere else, that's where we found our George.
 Here's the thing though, George taught us something pretty important that day.
 Sometimes the "less desirable" pups, are the perfect fit for your home.

 Here's what I mean, when we met him George wasn't anything spectacular.
 He wasn't a tiny puppy, he was about 6 months old so the adorable tiny pup phase was over.
 He was kind of lanky, he had scars all over from having mange, he was (and still is) duck footed, he had beady eyes, and overall was kind of goofy looking.
 I remember laughing and saying "aw look at this goober!"
 I put my hand in the kennel and he wrapped his paw around it, so we knew we had to at least meet this pup.
 ITV workers let us take him out on a leash and take him for a walk.
 That's when his personality really shined.
 He had the sweetest demeanor, and while he was excited to get out of his kennel to go for a walk, all he really wanted was our attention.
 He was happy just to have someone petting him.